GoogleCloudPlatform/oozie-to-airflow/README.md

 ## EL functions support

-Currently there are a few `wf:functions` which are not implemented:
+Currently there are a few `wf:functions` that are not implemented:

 * [`wf:actionTrackerUri`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/372)
 * [`wf:actionExternalId`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/371)